This data brief highlights trends in e-cigarette unit sales in selected states. Data is presented from

 †

-or other cocktails), candy/desserts/other sweets, some other flavor; Clear/Other Cooling category
+other cocktails), candy/desserts/other sweets, some other flavor; “clear/other cooling” category

 includes products with flavor names such as clear, clear ice or unflavored, which likely contain

-non-menthol synthetic cooling agents (e.g., Flum Pebble Clear, EB Design BC5000 Clear).
+non-menthol synthetic cooling agents (e.g., Flum Pebble Clear, EB Design BC5000 Clear) and which observe

 Trends of Unit Sales by Flavor Following California’s Flavored E-Cigarette Restriction